QubesOS/qubes-doc/developer/general/how-to-edit-the-rst-documentation.rst

 The Qubes OS documentation is stored as `reStructuredText (rST) <https://docutils.sourceforge.io/rst.html>`__ files in the `qubes-doc <https://github.com/QubesOS/qubes-doc>`__ repository.

 We use `Sphinx <https://www.sphinx-doc.org/>`__ for building and `Read The Docs (RTD) <https://readsthedocs.com/>`__ for hosting.
-RTD is a `continuous‑documentation deployment platform <https://docs.readthedocs.com/platform/stable/continuous-deployment.html>`__ that automatically detects changes in the qubes-doc GittHub repository and builds the latest version of the docs.
+RTD is a `continuous‑documentation deployment platform <https://docs.readthedocs.com/platform/stable/continuous-deployment.html>`__ that can automatically detect changes in a GitHub repository and build the latest version of a documentation.

 .. figure:: /attachment/doc/rst-rtd-workflow.png
     :alt: Qubes OS Documentation Workflow - once new documentation is written or changed, it is built and verified with Sphinx, pushed on GitHub/GitLab and hosted on RTD